Pratik-Prakash-Sannakki/One-Access/README.md

 # Problem Statement:

-With the current healthcare system being manual/semi automated and advancement in technology and virtualisation, lack of an automated system becomes a necessity for ease and a seamless experience.
+With the current healthcare system being manual/semi automated and advancement in technology and virtualisation, lack of an automated system becomes a boon if not necessity for ease and a seamless experience.

 # Proposal: